Treats allergy symptoms.

 Side effects for Zyrtec (Cetirizine)

-What to expect when you start Zyrtec (Cetirizine)Skip what to expect section.
+What to expect when you take Zyrtec (Cetirizine)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Starts working in a few hours.
 Only take it once a day.